 Under no circumstances should any text or graphic other than a unit name be coupled with the logo.

 To obtain a sub-brand signature, please contact Creative Services and Publications at firstname.lastname@example.org.
 We ask that units not design their own sub-brand signature.

 Do you really need your own logo/symbol?

 Separate or unique logos for your unit, department, or project are often unnecessary and can confuse the audience and your message.
-Academic divisions, departments, and programs may not create their own unit logos.
+Academic, administrative, research and support units may not create, commission, or adopt individual unit logos.
 The best way to develop your unit’s image is through consistent use of color, type, and imagery, and by using the UC San Diego logo or an approved sub-brand signature.

 At UC San Diego, we believe that solid partnerships multiply our impact.
 In co-branded communication, we place a rule line between logos, ensuring that both logos are of equal visual weight.
 The arrangement of the logos may be dictated by details of the partnership, but, when possible, place the campus logo to the left.